Rouhollah/truncate-element/README.md

 ```
   and in text you have:
   ... https://www.sonys-emicon.com/en/technology/, ...  quam, www.irib.ir, quis, ftp://quod.tis, quos,...
-  Only this URL is recognized --> 'www.irib.ir' . for all URLs use blank array for domain and protocol properties.
+  Only this URL is recognized --> 'www.irib.ir'. **for identifing all URLs use blank array for domain and protocol properties.**

 - You can use `Config` and `HighlighQuery` interfaces for type of properties.